NuclearGandhi/technion_second_brain/Technion/LSY1/LSY1_004 Linear State-Space Equation.md

 > 	and is called *critical damping* - the boundary between overdamping and underdamping.
 > 	![](https://www.youtube.com/watch?v=99ZE2RGwqSM)

+# Transfer Function

+A **transfer function** is a function that models the system's output for each possible input.
-# Transfer Function to State Space
+## Transfer Function to State Space

-## Physical realization
+### Physical realization
 Given a system with following **transfer function**:
 $$\mathbf{y}^{(n)}+a_{n-1}\mathbf{y}^{(n-1)}+\dots +a_{2}\ddot{\mathbf{y}}+{a}_{1}\dot{\mathbf{y}}+{a}_{0}\mathbf{y}=b\mathbf{u}$$
-then its posiible state-space realization is:
+then its possible state-space realization is:
 $$\left( \begin{array}{c|c}
 A & B \\
 \hline C & D